srwi/FastLEDHub/README.md

 While creating your animation proceed as you usually would with FastLED by defining the `reset` and `loop` functions. `reset` will be called each time an animation gets started.
 Use this function to reset the state variables of your animation to its starting values.
 It will not be called when resuming the animation from the paused status. `loop` will be called repeatedly as long as the animation is running.

 Keep in mind the following important differences to just using FastLED:
-- The regular `setup` function is called `reset` to emphasize its purpose
+- The regular `setup` function is called `reset` to emphasize its purpose.
-- Instead of creating your own `leds` array use the existing `FastLEDHub.leds`
+- Since `leds` has already been defined in the main sketch, simply indicate its existence with `extern CRGB leds[]`.
-- Within your animation use `FastLEDHub.numLeds` instead of `NUM_LEDS`
+- Within your animation use `FastLEDHub[0].size()` instead of `NUM_LEDS` to get the number of leds.
+If you are using multiple lightstrips change the index accordingly.
 - Every time you may want to use `FastLED` use `FastLEDHub` instead.
 Since `FastLEDHub` inherits from `FastLED` all member functions will be available just like before.
 FastLEDHub just adds some stuff on top of that.

-If you want to convert an existing FastLED sketch (e.g. from [atuline/FastLED-Demos](https://github.com/atuline/FastLED-Demos)), so it can be handled by FastLEDHub, those are the necessary changes you have to perform.
+If you want to convert an existing FastLED sketch (e.g. from [atuline/FastLED-Demos](https://github.com/atuline/FastLED-Demos)), so it can be handled by FastLEDHub, generally those are the necessary changes you have to perform.

 ### Registering animations